 are intended to reduce the need for manual overrides, but if one is required it should be for as short a time as possible so the automatic system will take over as soon as it is able.

 Some reasons why a manual override might be required include:

 - Administrative issues within FGR (eg: unpaid fees, scholarship requirements, incomplete paper work, FGR staff workload, etc) delaying the entry/update of Student Records enrolment information.

 - An international student unable to finalise enrolment due to visa issues or the requirement to pass an English language course;

 - A supervisor wanting their student to have an active login earlier than one week before their thesis start date or after thesis completion (ie: a Masters student whose thesis has been submitted for examination or a PhD student whose thesis has been deposited in the library).

 - An FGR granted grace period allowing thesis submission more than a week after the end of a students enrolment (or more than two weeks after a PhD enrolment ending on 31st of December in the previous year).

 When requesting an override the reason and likely duration required should be given as this information may affect the way we satisfy the request.
 For example, if a supervisor just wants their Masters thesis student to keep their login access while waiting for their thesis to be examined or to make corrections we would adjust the end date of their Masters student status in our account management database to the specified date.
-But if that student also had an employment contract over that period we would change their login type to match their contract (eg: research assistant, teaching assistant, etc) and set an end date based on the later of the expected end of thesis examination or the end of their contract.
+But if that student had an employment contract over that period we would also change their login type to match their contract (eg: research assistant, teaching assistant, etc) to ensure they had the correct access rights, mailing list memberships, etc.